Good Earth Farm | ![]() |

 keep the bunch of shallots in each cell together.
 Do not break up the cells.

-They will not experience any transplant shock being kept together and once they
+They will not experience any transplant shock being kept together.
+Once they get growing, the shallots will push

-get growing, the shallots will push each other apart and grow comfortably in
+each other apart and grow comfortably in this system.
+Plant each cell about 6

-this system.
-Plant each cell about 6 to 9 inches apart in the garden.
-With 5
+to 9 inches apart in the garden.
+With 5 seeds per cell, there should be about 3

-should produce a good crop of medium to medium-large shallots.
-Water is
+or 4 shallot plants per cell.
+This should produce a good crop of medium to

-important for shallots.
-With adequate water they will size up considerably.
+medium-large shallots.
+Water is important for shallots.
+With adequate water

-They want water at the time of transplanting to get started, a boost of water
+they will size up considerably.
+They want water at the time of transplanting to

-during a dry spell, and then consistent watering the month before harvest.
+get started, a boost of water during a dry spell, and then consistent watering

-Harvest the shallots in September when the tops die down.
-Shallot tops tend to
+the month before harvest.
+Harvest the shallots in September when the tops die

-fall in the field a week or two before the onions fall.
+down.
+Shallot tops tend to fall in the field a week or two before the onions

 Growing tips.
 These plants love warmth